gene14/CrypticDiversity2025/README.md

 # CrypticDiversity-2025

 Welcome to the **Standing genetic variation and introgression shape the cryptic radiation of *Aquilegia* in the mountains of Southwest China**  project.
-This repository contains the scripts and workflows used to explore the genomic mechanisms underlying the rapid formation of cryptic diversity in *Aquilegia* species from the Southwest China.
-The manuscript was submit to Communications Biology.
+This repository contains the scripts and workflows used to explore the genomic mechanisms underlying the rapid formation of cryptic diversity in *Aquilegia* species from the Southwest China (Peng et al., 2025, Communications Biology, accepted).

 ## Part 1: Read Alignment, SNP Calling, and Filtering